 - a.
 Store paint, solvents, chemicals, and waste materials in compliance with the requirements of the Owner and all applicable Federal, State and County regulations.
 Store these materials in a designated area that will not allow run-on of storm water or runoff of spills. - b.
 Return usable containers of thinners, solvents, oil and water-based paints to shop or place of business as surplus materials. - c.
 Manage any unusable paints, thinners and solvents, (e.g.: contaminated materials, unknown materials, dried out paints, unlabeled containers), as hazardous waste in accordance with section II.B.4. - d.
-Dispose of dry, empty paint cans/buckets, old brushes, rollers, rags and drop cloths in the trash. - G. Erosion and Sediment Controls maximize the control of erosion and sediment transport by using the most current version of Best Management Practices (BMPs) for erosion and sedimentation in the current version of "California Storm Water Best Management Practice Handbook Construction Activity" by the California Stormwater Quality Association (CASQA). - 1.
-Contact Stanford Project Manager and Environmental group at least 1 month before start of construction for any renovation (outdoor), demolition, or new construction that will disturb over one acre.
-Permitting and/or special reporting will be required. - 2.
-Storm Water Pollution Prevention Plan (SWPPP) SWPPPs shall be prepared by the Stanford Project Manager for all construction sites 1 acre or larger that will be under construction of exterior improvements or site work.
-Incorporate all requirements detailed in the developed SWPPP at construction sites. - 3.
-Scheduling
+Dispose of dry, empty paint cans/buckets, old brushes, rollers, rags and drop cloths in the trash. - G. Erosion and Sediment Controls maximize the control of erosion and sediment by using the most current version of Best Management Practices (BMPs) for erosion and sedimentation in the current version of "California Storm Water Best Management Practice Handbook Construction Activity" by the California Stormwater Quality Association (CASQA). - 1.
+Storm Water Pollution Prevention Plan (SWPPP)

+SWPPPs shall be prepared by the Stanford Project Manager for all construction sites 1 acre or larger that will be under construction of exterior improvements or site work.
+Incorporate all requirements detailed in the developed SWPPP at construction sites.